-There is nothing remotely comparable to the World Cup in football; a competition that transcends every competition at club level, even the Champions League.
+There is nothing remotely comparable to the World Cup in football; a tournament that transcends every competition at club level, even the Champions League.

 The Brazilian immortal was a Santos superstar in Sao Paulo, but it was at the World Cup where he truly etched his name in football mythology.
 He appeared in the competition four times, won it three times and became synonymous with the Jules Rimet Trophy.